kevindirect/thesis-code/README.md

 * Trading model uses features/predictions dumped from the last realized volatiltiy models
 * `model/tm-<proc>-<data>` directories contain completed trading model results

+### `common_util.py`
+* `common_util.py` contains functions, data structures, and classes used throughout the project
+* Much of the code in here is not used anymore (previous iterations of project)

+### Other
+* Most code is arranged in python subpackages, `<subpackage>/common.py` contains common constants, defaults, and utilities
+* Subpackage scripts are run by running them as modules (using the `-m` flag), see the shell scripts at the project root for examples